Available to: Students, Faculty, Researchers, Staff, New/Incoming Students

 - Maintain a steady IP address for use of applications behind Web Login.
 Your network IP address needs to remain the same in order to work properly with applications that are behind Web Login.
 Since some Internet Service Providers use a rotating IP address system, use of the VPN can be required, in some instances, in order to successfully use BU applications.

-- Use the BU VPN software to secure wireless communications on the BU network, if you have an older computer and are unable to use 802.1x.
+- Use the BU VPN software to secure wireless communications on the BU network, if you have an older computer and are unable to use the eduroam wireless network.

 What to Expect